 Kliofem® contains lactose monohydrate.
 If you have an intolerance to some sugars, contact your doctor before taking Kliofem®.

-Always take Kliofem® exactly as your doctor has told you.
+Always take this medicine exactly as your doctor has told you.
 Check with your doctor or pharmacist if you are unsure.

 Take a tablet every day without stopping.
 After you have used all 28 tablets in a calendar pack, go straight to using the next pack.

-See USER INSTRUCTIONS at the end of the package leaflet
+For further information on the use of the calendar pack, see USER INSTRUCTIONS at the end of the package leaflet.

 You may start treatment with Kliofem® on any convenient day.

-However, if you are switching from an HRT product where you have a monthly bleed, start your treatment straight after the bleeding has ended.
+However, if you are switching from an HRT product when you have monthly bleeding, start your treatment straight after the bleeding has ended.